What's New in the Midwest This Year

 Wichita Wind Surge | Wichita

 Wichita has a long history of minor league baseball, but Wichita Wind Surge is the first affiliate team to play in the city in over a decade.
-The 2021 season schedule has yet to be released; however, games will be held at Riverfront Stadium.
+Games will be held at Riverfront Stadium.

 Daxton Hotel | Birmingham